brettu/redis-course/README.md

 # Rails, Redis, & Postgres Case Study

-Follow this course to see how Redis and Postgres can work together for high performance custom application development.

 ## Goals

-Learn how Redis can help your relational database driven application performance.
+Learn how Redis can help improve performance of your relational database driven application.

 ## Setup the application demo